 Undergraduate research offers you an opportunity to broaden your employment opportunities, strengthen your application to graduate school or simply get a clearer view of your career interests and options.
-You'll work closely with a faculty mentor and graduate students to investigate important issues that interest you.
-This work will strengthen your research, analytical, writing and speaking skills, and it could result in a journal article or presentation at a national meeting.
+Investigation of important issues that interest you will strengthen your research, analytical, writing and speaking skills.
+It could also result in a journal article or presentation at a professional meeting.